mauriziodimatteo/livetrack2telegram/README.md

 - open telegram from your web browser (web.telegram.org), open the channel and take note of the URL.
 It should be something like `https://web.telegram.org/a/#-1001927033308`, the last portion (e.g. `-1001927033308`)  is the Channel ID.
 Go to the `Code.gs` file and set it as the value for the `TELEGRAM_CHAT_ID` constant.

 ### Configure Garmin LiveTrack
-To setup LiveTrack follow the [official instructions](https://support.garmin.com/en-US/?faq=HbqxxbiBGA3mDhlLX4GUw8) and don't forget to add your email alias a recipient (e.g. `johndoe+garminlivetrack@gmail.com`).
+To setup LiveTrack follow the [official instructions](https://support.garmin.com/en-US/?faq=HbqxxbiBGA3mDhlLX4GUw8) and don't forget to add your email alias as a recipient (e.g. `johndoe+garminlivetrack@gmail.com`).

 ### Configure Apps Script